Post: Conventional Commits

 Footer

-should contain any information about Breaking Changes and is also the place to reference Issues that this commit refers to.
+The footer should contain any information about Breaking Changes and is also the place to reference Issues that this commit refers to.

 - Is an optional part of the format